The 6 Best Tips for Writing Product Packaging DescriptionsBy: phase1

 Along with the right format, your copy should be composed of the right content.
 As a packaging copywriter, you will, of course, want to highlight key product features and usage information, but there are other essential elements you will want to include while writing packaging copy:

 - The name of your product.
 You know to put the name of your product in prominent locations all over your packaging, but remember that it’s also important to insert the name throughout your product packaging copy.
-Use your full brand and product names any time you refer to either, which will help your reader remember you down the line.
+Use your full brand and product names any time you refer to either within product packaging descriptions, which will help your reader remember you down the line.

 - What the product is.
 Perhaps this is obvious, but some creative product names don’t necessarily communicate very well what type of product the package contains.
 The front panel of your packaging should display a common name for your product in addition to the fun name that you picked for it.